micaelamccall/predict-water-access/README.md

 # Intro

-The World Bank reports a massive amount of data on what at first pass seems like disparate topics such as gender equality and water stress.
-However the World Bank ties together these metrics in order to measure broad themes such as [sustainable development](https://datatopics.worldbank.org/world-development-indicators/wdi-and-the-sustainable-development-goals.html).
+The World Bank reports a massive amount of data on what at first pass seems like disparate topics such as gender equality and water stress, but which are related under the umbrella of [sustainable development goals](https://datatopics.worldbank.org/world-development-indicators/wdi-and-the-sustainable-development-goals.html).

 It is fascinating to explore the purpored relationship between these measures and thier effect on the well-being of populations.
 To this intent, I explored the World Bank's [Environment, Social, And Governance (ESG)](https://datacatalog.worldbank.org/dataset/environment-social-and-governance-data) Dataset, that provide information on 17 key sustainability themes for numerous countries and geographical regions.

 How does one measure well-being?
 One rough proxy is lifespan.
 Obviously, factors such as clean water and good healthcare can affect lifespan; but we are discovering that even factors such as [intergenerational stress](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-017-0145-1) can have an effect on lifespan.
-Thus, I constructed a multilinear model to predict average lifespan of a country based on a number of other variables reported in the ESG dataset.
+Thus, I constructed a multilinear regression model to predict average lifespan of a country based on a number of other variables reported in the ESG dataset.

 ## To use RStudio:
 - Clone this repo and run setup.R to install and attach the required packages